Living In A Common-Law Relationship

 How does it work at ClearWay Law?

 If you are your common-law partner are splitting up, you will need a separation agreement.
-We can do these agreements for a low cost.
+We can do these agreements at a low cost.
 Most of the time-division of property is the most important thing that people want out of the separation agreement.

 Common-law couples should make it clear if they do not want to be a married couple by signing a cohabitation agreement before moving in together.
 Things need to be made clear in the domestic agreement about the family home, as most people want to split it 50/50 in the end.